Ramachandran24/19AI513_Ex-no_4/Ex.no4.md

 # EXP-04: Attach Rifle with character mesh and bullet spawn from Rifle.
 ## Date:
 ## Aim:
-To Attach Rifle with character mesh and implementation bullet spawn from Rifle
+To Attach Rifle with character mesh and implementation bullet spawn from Rifle.
 ## Algorithm:
 1.
 2.